Frequently Asked Questions

 ALL / ALL /

 If you fail to provide the information, you will encounter a delay in processing and/or denial of your passport application.
-You will also be subject to a $500 penalty enforced by the IRS pursuant to Section 6039E of the Internal Revenue Code (26 U.S.C.
+You will also be subject to a $500 penalty enforced by the Internal Revenue Service.
+(26 U.S.C.
 6039E).
-All questions on this matter should be directed to the nearest IRS office.

 ALL / ALL /

-2. What if I don’t have a Social Security number?
+2. What if I or my children don’t have a social security number?

-If you would like to apply for a U.S. passport, and you don’t have a Social Security number, you will need to submit a statement, signed and dated, which includes the phrase, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: I have never been issued a Social Security number by the Social Security Administration.”
+If you don’t have a social security number, you will need to submit a statement, signed and dated, which includes the phrase, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: I have never been issued a Social Security number by the Social Security Administration.”

 ALL / ALL /

-4. What if I can’t remember my Social Security number?
+3. What if I can’t remember my social security number or my child's number?

 If you submit an application for a U.S. passport and do not provide a Social Security number, you will encounter a delay with the processing and/or denial of your passport application.
 Contact the Social Security Administration for information about obtaining a new or replacement Social Security number and card.